 Independent software developers needed electronic software delivery; but that meant they also needed a way to protect their digital rights online and this was no simple matter.

 This was the moment where Paget set about turning their popular printed product catalog, into the very first electric product catalog.
 As it is for so many startup founders, this was to be one of the most challenging efforts of their lives.

-Paget realized that it had to create a new standard for digital rights, one that allowed especially smaller, more independent developers a fighting chance to get their wares into the hands of users who needed it.
+Paget realized that it had to create an “Application Storefront” or App Store and this means a novel standard in digital rights, one that allowed especially smaller, more independent developers a fighting chance to get their wares into the hands of users who needed it.
 This was only fair.